skynet/astronomer-ee/docs/pages/guides/google-cloud.md

 Now let's start the deployment process.
 To start, let's create namespace for the platform to live under.

 * `kubectl create ns astronomer`

+You shoud see this namepsace in your kubernetes dashboard.

 ### Configure and run Helm
 Now that we have a namespace to launch the Astronomer Platform into, let's download the installation package.
 Astronomer is packaged as a set of Helm charts.
 You can clone the latest charts from GitHub.